-All Michiganders age 5 and up are eligible to receive a COVID vaccine.
-Until the number of positive tests reaches an appropriate level, health experts are urging everyone to continue following COVID-19 precautions: get a vaccine, wear a mask indoors if you are not vaccinated and wash your hands.
+Health experts are urge everyone to continue following COVID-19 precautions: get a vaccine, wear a mask indoors if you are not vaccinated and to frequently wash your hands.

-There are currently three COVID-19 vaccines – Moderna, Pfizer-BioNTech and Johnson & Johnson’s Janssen.
-The Moderna and Pfizer-BioNTech vaccines both require two doses to be effective.
-Johnson & Johnson’s Janssen COVID-19 vaccine requires only one dose.
+There are currently four COVID-19 vaccines – Moderna, Pfizer-BioNTech, Johnson & Johnson's Janssen and Novavax.
+The Moderna, Pfizer-BioNTech and Novavax vaccines both require two doses to be effective in most cases; except for children aged four and under.
+Johnson & Johnson's Janssen COVID-19 vaccine requires only one dose.

 Here's the latest news on COVID vaccines:

 Individuals who are fully vaccinated can resume activities as they did prior to the pandemic and do not have to wear masks or physical distance, except for where required by law, rules or regulations, including local business and workplace guidance, as a result of updated guidance from the Centers for Disease Control and Prevention.
-However, due to the emerging prevalence of the more contagious Delta variant and the need for more individuals to become vaccinated, the CDC is advising fully vaccinated individuals should wear a mask indoors in public if you’re in an area of substantial or high transmission.
+However, if you're in an area of substantial or high transmission, the CDC advises fully vaccinated individuals should wear a mask in public.

 To view the latest available vaccine pipeline dashboard, click here (last updated May 13).